 In the FY 2019 Participant Directed Program (PDP) with Public Partnership LLC (PPL), the smallest allocation spent was $7.50.
 The smallest allocations are typically for a partial year, new enrollment program or short-term expenditures appropriate for this service model.
 The largest two allocations were at $232,452 and $145,430; however, these cases represent unique circumstances.
 Other than these two outliers, the highest allocation spent was $129,212.
 The average statewide allocation was $18,566.50.

-In the FY 2019 Agency With Choice (AWC) program, the lowest allocation was $1103.39, the highest allocation was $180,384.00.
+In the FY 2019 Agency With Choice (AWC) program, the lowest allocation was $1,103.39, the highest allocation was $180,384.00.
 The average statewide allocation was $26,375.67.

 Subsection (viii) the number of participants who withdrew voluntarily from the option;

 During FY 2019, 28 individuals voluntarily moved out of the Self-Determination Program.
 This number does not include withdrawals due to deaths, people who were enrolled with the specific purpose to receive short-term services (defined as less than a year), supports or goods and other technical or administrative reasons.
-Fourteen of the twenty-four individuals moved to a traditional model due to needs of the individual or family requiring more intensive services (often 24/7 residential services).
-Four preferred a traditional model, five moved out of state, three withdrew from services and two achieved their goals and no longer wanted services.
+Fourteen of the twenty-eight individuals moved to a traditional model due to needs of the individual or family requiring more intensive services (often 24/7 residential services).
+Four preferred a traditional model, five moved out of state, three withdrew from services, and two achieved their goals and no longer wanted services.

 DDS continues to increase enrollments in self-directed services, streamline service models and systems, expand communication efforts (most recently via user promotion videos), address internal alignment needs and engage varying stakeholders for feedback and evaluation to improve self-directed service.
 We are committed to increasing participation in self-directed service options within DDS and fully expect the enrollment numbers, system improvements and service enhancements to continue in the coming year.